soasada/kotlin-coroutines-webflux-security/README.md

 ## 3. Security

-Spring Security Webflux (like his brother the Servlet version) is all about filters, these filters are composed one after the other forming a chain.
-Every [ServerWebExchange](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/server/ServerWebExchange.java) (an exchange it's commonly known as an object that holds request and response, this concept exists in other places like undertow web server) has to go through this chain, Spring Security Webflux allow us to configure this chain ([SecurityWebFilterChain](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/SecurityWebFilterChain.java)) as we need and even give us the possibility to have more than one chain per path.
+Spring Security Webflux (like his brother the Servlet version) it's all about filters, these filters are composed one after the other forming a chain.
+Every [ServerWebExchange](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/server/ServerWebExchange.java) (an exchange it's commonly known as an object that holds request and response, this concept exists in other places like undertow web server) has to go through this chain.
+Spring Security Webflux allow us to configure the chain ([SecurityWebFilterChain](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/SecurityWebFilterChain.java)) as we need and even give us the possibility to have more than one per path.
 The filter chain for Spring Security Webflux has the following order:

      +---------------------------+